IntersectMBO/cardano-node/doc/shelley-genesis.md

                            Lovelace.
   --ttl SLOT_COUNT         Time to live (in slots).
   --fee LOVELACE           The fee amount in Lovelace.
-  --tx-body-file FILEPATH  Output filepath of the TxBody.
+  --tx-body-file FILE      Output filepath of the TxBody.
-  --certificate FILEPATH   Filepath of the certificate.
+  --certificate FILE       Filepath of the certificate.
 This encompasses all
-                           types of certificates (stake pool certificates, stake key certificates etc)
+                           types of certificates (stake pool certificates, stake key certificates etc) --update-proposal FILE   Filepath of the update proposal.
 ```
 Yes, this is a very inconvenient way to build transactions, but at least you'll
 be able to say you understand the UTxO model a little better.